drips-network/sdk/README.md

 ### Getting Started With Examples

-The [Drips SDK Examples](https://github.com/radicle-dev/drips-sdk-examples) repository is a separate repo containing example code that shows how the Drips SDK can be integrated into different types of Javascript projects.
+The [Drips SDK Examples](https://github.com/radicle-dev/drips-js-sdk/tree/main/examples/web) repository is a  repo containing example code that shows how the Drips SDK can be integrated into different types of Javascript projects.
 It's a great place to get started for users interested in exploring the SDK and learning how it works.

 ### Related Resources